Mathnerd314/stroscot/docs/Commentary/Compiler.rst

 If the software is compiled to be used on one or a few very similar machines, with known characteristics, then the compiler can heavily tune the generated code to those specific machines, provided such options are available.
 Important special cases include code designed for parallel and vector processors, for which special parallelizing compilers are employed.
 Embedded systems
 These are a common case of special-purpose use.
 Embedded software can be tightly tuned to an exact CPU and memory size.
 Also, system cost or reliability may be more important than the code's speed.
 For example, compilers for embedded software usually offer options that reduce code size at the expense of speed, because memory is the main cost of an embedded computer.
 The code's timing may need to be predictable, rather than as fast as possible, so code caching might be disabled, along with compiler optimizations that require it.

+Need optimizations for:
+* avoiding intermediate structures and dead or redundantly duplicated computation
+* storing arrays on the heap in the most efficient of a few straightforward ways
+* boiling away higher-order functions into tedious boilerplate

 Output
 ======